DevoInc/python-utils/docs/faker.md

 ## Overview
 Fake event generator

-Generates fake events on realtime or on batch mode (**NEW**).
-Use the realtime mode to generate realtime events to send them to DEVO or the batch mode to generate a lot of events at once and save them to a file.
+Generates fake events on realtime or on batch mode.
+Use the realtime mode to generate realtime events to send or save them, or the batch mode to generate a lot of events at once and save/send the events.

-There is a small tutorial for the new batch mode below.

 ## Features
 - Generate logs in batch mode and dump them to a file